sketchplugins/plugin-directory/README.md

 - [jelias/sketch-upload](https://github.com/jelias/sketch-upload) This Sketch plugin allows designers to upload the selected artboard or slice to Cloud App with a simple shortcut ⇧⌘U.
 - [jimrutherford/Random-User](https://github.com/jimrutherford/random-user) A SketchApp plugin that inserts random user data into your Sketch documents.
 - [jimrutherford/UIColor-Category-Generator](https://github.com/jimrutherford/uicolor-category-generator) A SketchApp plugin that generates a UIColor Objective-C Category class from your Sketch documents.
+- [jodyheavener/CSS-Buddy](https://github.com/jodyheavener/CSS-Buddy) A Sketch 3 plugin that allows you to use CSS on layers.
 - [jodyheavener/Swatches](https://github.com/jodyheavener/swatches) Generate color swatches from hex codes.
 - [joegirolamo/SketchPlugins-WIP](https://github.com/joegirolamo/sketchplugins-wip) Repo where life-changing Sketch Plugins live.
 - [joshpuckett/SketchPlugins](https://github.com/joshpuckett/sketchplugins) A git repo containing various plugins for Sketch (including 'Handy', a plugin that makes working with guides easier).